MicrosoftDocs/OfficeDocs-CustomLearning/CustomLearning/custom_featureupdates.md

 - Russian (Russian)
 - Spanish

+> [!NOTE]
+> Support for the Dutch language will not be included in the upcoming release of multi-language support for learning pathways.
+We will continue to evaluate new language options in the future.

 ## November 2019 Version 3.0 Feature Updates
 Based largely on customer feedback, the following new features have been added to Microsoft 365 learning pathways version 3.0.